softprops/heroic/README.md

 ## todo

 - cache locally what I know doesn't change. (every client call is a remote api call)
-- pass logger into base cmd to debug log all executed cmds
-- fork where it makes sense

 Doug Tangren (softprops) 2011